LeesEngineer/CSAPP/ExceptionalControlFlow.md

 <p>Reentrant: All variables stored on stack frame, no glocal variables, no pointers to global variables. <b>You can have multiple instancesof that function</b></p>

 <P>POSIX guarantees 117 functions to be async-signal-safe.
-Unfortunately `write` is the only async-signal-safe output function.</P>
+Unfortunately `write` is the only async-signal-safe output function. `printf`, `sprintf`, `malloc`, `exit` are not on the list.</P>

+<p>It's possible to write a program that does a tight loop of printouts in that mian routine.
+The printf has to acquire what's called a lock on the terminal.
+It acquires a lock means that only one instance of printf can write to the terminal at a pointe in time.
+If another function tries to acquire that lock it has to wait until whatever function owns the lock releases it.
+Lock is way to get mutually exclusive access to shared resources.</p>

 </br>